Provide a pass-through flag for sql_exec() which goes directly to the native MySQL engine

 Could you provide that patch for beta2 already?
 That would allow people to test the combination.
 Thanks!!

-#6 Updated by Xavier Perseguers almost 9 years ago
+#6 Updated by Xavier Perseguers over 9 years ago

 I'll implement that as a global switch in DBAL extension configuration (ext_conf_template.txt).
 It will be "on" by default as sql_query is badly supported anyway.